 A lot of travelers choose to stay at Turtle Bay Resort, one of the few resort options on Oahu’s North Shore.
 But for more of a beach bum experience, kick back in the relaxing beachside town of Hale’iwa.
 Soak in the authentic local experience close to all the attractions around the North Shore.

 The town is home to several local art galleries exploring Hawaiian culture and creativity.
-You’ll likely stumble across a number of mouthwatering food trucks on your strolls throughout town.
+You’ll likely stumble across several mouthwatering food trucks on your strolls throughout town.

 Perhaps the best reason to visit, though, is that Hale’iwa is a part of the Seven-Mile Miracle, referring to the insane surfing to be had along the northern coast.